top of page

 Connection

-Sometimes therapy can be the first place you experience authentic autistic / neurodivergent culture - where you are seen and valued exactly as you are.
+Sometimes therapy can be the first place you experience authentic neurodivergent culture - where you are seen and valued exactly as you are.
 Stims and SPINS welcome!

 Managing burnout

 ND burnout is pervasive.
-This is a particular type of burnout with particular recovery pathways, caused by living in a NT (neurotypical) world.
+This is a particular type of burnout with particular recovery pathways.
 It is distinct from workplace or relationship burnout due to stress.

 Working with Complex trauma